 Is there a difference between SEO and online marketing?

 In short, sort of.
 SEO is one of many components of online marketing.
-Whereas SEO focus on the organic rank of your business site, online marketing may include a number of different techniques such as social media marketing, email marketing and pay-per-click advertising.
+Whereas SEO focuses on the organic rank of your business site, online marketing may include a number of different techniques such as social media marketing, email marketing and pay-per-click advertising.

 With that being said, organic ranking can save businesses a good amount of money in the long run because they don’t need to advertise as much to drive traffic.
 The visitors just sort of come naturally.
 That’s one of the main benefits of search engine optimization.

 Quality Content is Still King when it comes to SEO